Messianic Myths and Ancient Peoples: Plot

-The episode begins with Ian Duncan incompetently pretending to teach anthropology by showing viral videos from YouTube.
-The students are excited by the crude videos, until Shirley (Yvette Nicole Brown) brings the class down by asking what videos can be found by searching for "God."
+Ian Duncan incompetently pretends to teach anthropology by showing viral videos from YouTube, which excites the students until Shirley (Yvette Nicole Brown) brings the class down by asking what videos can be found by searching for "God."
 Later, Shirley asks Abed to make a viral video promoting a Christian message, but he's not interested.
 Meanwhile, Pierce (Chevy Chase) grows tired of being mocked by his younger friends, and starts hanging out with a group of elderly scofflaws called the "Hipsters," named for the fact that they've all had hip replacements.

-Abed finds Shirley in the library, and tells her he's read the entire New Testament at her earlier suggestion.
-Abed is drawn to the story and the character of Jesus, but he wants to approach it in a new way and envisions a "Jesus movie for the post-post-modern world".
-Unfortunately for Shirley, Abed's idea is an impenetrable story about a filmmaker exploring Jesus, involving the filmmaker realizing that he is in some way Jesus and the camera is God, starring Abed and called ABED.
-Shirley is not impressed, and she disassociates herself from the project.
+Abed finds Shirley in the library and tells her he's read the entire New Testament at her earlier suggestion.
+Abed is drawn to the story and the character of Jesus, but he wants to approach it in a new way and envisions a "Jesus movie for the post-post-modern world."
+Unfortunately for Shirley, Abed's idea is an impenetrable story called ABED and starring himself about a filmmaker exploring Jesus, involving the filmmaker realizing that he is in some way Jesus and the camera is God.
+Shirley is unimpressed and disassociates herself from the project.

-The Hipsters are betting on poker while drinking liquor; Leonard advises Pierce to pretend that they're playing bingo if they're caught.
-Dean Pelton (Jim Rash) walks in and Pierce convinces him to allow the game to continue by pretending to be befuddled due to age.
+The Hipsters play poker while drinking liquor; Leonard advises Pierce to pretend that they're playing bingo if they're caught.
+Dean Pelton (Jim Rash) walks in, and Pierce convinces him to allow the game to continue by pretending to be befuddled due to age.
 Pierce's ruse earns him the respect of his peers, presenting a contrast to how the study group views him.